- Status of community water fluoridation in Wisconsin

 Today, water is just one of several sources of fluoride.
 Other sources include dental products such as toothpaste and mouth rinses, prescription fluoride supplements, and professionally applied fluoride products such as varnish and gels.

-Recognizing that it is now possible to receive enough fluoride with slightly lower levels of fluoride in water, the HHS recommended changing the level for community water systems to 0.7 milligrams per liter.
+Recognizing that it is now possible to receive enough fluoride with slightly lower levels of fluoride in water, HHS recommends changing the level for community water systems to 0.7 ppm.

 Many studies over time have proved the effectiveness of water fluoridation.